This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 2 cups + 2 tbsp whole milk, 1 ¼ cups heavy cream, 2 tbsp light corn syrup, ½ cup granulated sugar, 1 tsp kosher salt

-• In a separate bowl, whisk together the cornstarch and reserved 2 tablespoons milk until smooth.
+• While the mixture is heating, in a separate bowl, whisk together the cornstarch and reserved 2 tablespoons milk until smooth.
 Set by the saucepan.

 1 ½ tbsp cornstarch, 2 cups + 2 tbsp whole milk